josepablovr/Cable-Cam/README.md

 Our prototype is built with MDF and 3D-printed parts but is designed for aluminum sheet construction for greater durability.

-Grab the blueprints and assmeble it:
+Grab the blueprints and assemeble it:

 [Blueprints](docs/blueprints.pdf)

 [Instructions](docs/Assembly_Instructions.pdf)